 Choosing the right point-of-sale (POS) system is one of the most consequential decisions a modern retailer will make.
 Today’s POS platforms are no longer just glorified cash registers.
 Instead, they act as the central nervous system for your entire business.
-If you are debating Shopify POS vs. Square vs. Clover, you are in the right place.
+If you are debating Shopify POS, Square, and Clover, you are in the right place.
 These tools dictate how seamlessly you sync inventory, process payments, and unify your physical and digital storefronts.

 You are evaluating the three heaviest hitters in the commerce space.
 However, despite their shared capabilities, developers built each with fundamentally different priorities.
 Shopify is the undisputed king of omnichannel retail.
 Square dominates in user-friendly simplicity.
 Meanwhile, Clover provides industrial-grade hardware for traditional storefronts.